NFL Draft: Player profiles for first-round selections - WHIZ News

 Weaknesses: Lacks ideal size.

-Fact: Seventh offensive tackle taken from Alabama during Nick Saban’s 13-year tenure.
+Fact: Seventh offensive lineman from Alabama taken in the first round during Nick Saban’s 13-year tenure.
 First offensive lineman taken in the first round by the Browns since 2009 (Alex Mack).

 12. Las Vegas